domkirby/CF-Access-Login/readme.txt

 Yes, your site must be protected by Cloudflare Access.
 Refer to the Cloudflare documentation for guidance on setting up Access.

 == Changelog ==

+= 0.9.0 =
+A test release, not ready for use!

 = 0.14 =